Avengers: The Initiative: First graduations

-Justice, Debrii, Slapstick, Rage, MVP and the two remaining Scarlet Spiders left the Initiative to form Counter Force, described as a counter-initiative that will dedicate themselves to keeping the government program honest.
+Justice, Debrii, Slapstick, Rage, MVP, and the two remaining Scarlet Spiders leave the Initiative to form Counter Force, described as a counter-initiative that will dedicate themselves to keeping the government program honest.

 More recruits

-Starting with issue #13, the series features new recruits that will join the squad assembled before the coming of KIA.
-They are: Annex, Prodigy, Gorilla Girl, Sunstreak, Batwing, and Boulder.
-Less enthusiastic than the first recruits, most of them with criminal records (except Butterball/Boulder who wanted to be there, and Batwing, who was just seeking a cure for his condition) they are there because their alternative to Camp Hammond is the Negative Zone prison (however, the criminal charges against all but Sunstreak appear to be limited to non-registration).
+Starting with issue #13, the series features new recruits Annex, Prodigy, Gorilla Girl, Sunstreak, Batwing, and Boulder.
+Less enthusiastic than the first recruits, most of them with criminal records, they are there as an alternative to prison.
 Taskmaster quickly renames Boulder "Butterball" regarding his size.
-He has been challenged to make Butterball into a good soldier; but because of his invulnerability powers, his physical appearance could not be altered.
 The recruits break out of the camp because of boredom and decide to go to the beach where they drink and skinny dip, since they would be recognized anywhere else.
 Sunstreak attempts to have relations with Butterball, who refuses and takes their ride and heads back to the camp but encounters Constrictor, Taskmaster, War Machine and Yellowjacket.
 He lies, claiming to have gone AWOL alone.
-Although the recruits plan to use this distraction to sneak back on base, they instead help defeat Firebrand, King Cobra, Mister Hyde and Mauler, all of whom wanted revenge on the Taskmaster.
+Although the recruits plan to use this distraction to sneak back on base, they instead help defeat Firebrand, King Cobra, Mister Hyde, and Mauler, all of whom wanted revenge on the Taskmaster.
 Butterball washes out of the program when it is deemed he does not have the attitude to be a superhero.
 To ease his disappointment, Taskmaster and Constrictor allow him to take a picture that makes it look like he has defeated them.